OLD FLORIDA TOWNS ON SR-44

 Wildwood Train Station

 THE VILLAGES is a large retirement community that sprawls over Sumter, Lake, and Marion Counties.
 It has many golf courses and more than 100,000 residents.
-Click on photo for more.

 LEESBURG was at one time the center of one of the largest citrus producing and processing operations in Florida.
-Click on photo to learn more.

 TAVARES once dreamed of being Florida's state capital.
 Now it enjoys being reborn as the Seaplane City.

 EUSTIS is on the lake of the same name and is one of the three cities that make up the Golden Triangle.

 MOUNT DORA is well known as a festival city because of the large number of arts and crafts shows held there each year.
 It is also an antique center and enjoys its hills, lakes and canopied streets.

 NEW SMYRNA BEACH was an early plantation settlement but is now noted for its fine white sand beaches.

-Our Facebook page has more than 101,638 followers who love off the beaten path Florida: towns, tourist attractions, maps, lodging, food, festivals, scenic road trips, day trips, history, culture, nostalgia, and more.
+Our Facebook page has more than 129,275 followers who love off the beaten path Florida: towns, tourist attractions, maps, lodging, food, festivals, scenic road trips, day trips, history, culture, nostalgia, and more.
 We post articles every day.
 Please check it out and if you like it, we would appreciate a "like" from you.